Are peptides legal in the United States in 2026?

 State law variation

 Federal law sets the floor; states can add restrictions on top.
-PeptideRx providers are licensed in 33 states (including the District of Columbia: Alaska, Arizona, Colorado, Connecticut, Delaware, District of Columbia, Florida, Georgia, Idaho, Illinois, Indiana, Iowa, Kansas, Louisiana, Maine, Michigan, Missouri, Montana, Nevada, New Hampshire, New Jersey, New York, North Dakota, Ohio, Oklahoma, Pennsylvania, Rhode Island, Texas, Utah, Vermont, Washington, Wisconsin, and Wyoming.
-If you live in a state outside that footprint, no PeptideRx provider can write you a prescription and your account will pause for new orders.
+RxPepsDirect providers are licensed in 28 states (including the District of Columbia): Alaska, Arizona, Colorado, Connecticut, Delaware, District of Columbia, Florida, Idaho, Indiana, Iowa, Kansas, Louisiana, Maine, Michigan, Montana, Nevada, New Hampshire, New Jersey, New York, North Dakota, Pennsylvania, Rhode Island, Texas, Utah, Vermont, Washington, Wisconsin, and Wyoming.
+If you live in a state outside that footprint, no RxPepsDirect provider can write you a prescription and your account will pause for new orders.

 WADA and anti-doping considerations